vignedev/blender-addons/readme.md

 <details>
     <summary><b>Open Project's directory</b></summary>
-    Opens the directory where the project is located in the file explorer.
+    Opens the directory where the project is located in the file explorer using the `webbrowser.open` method.
+On Linux, it will attempt to use `xdg-open`, if the user has it installed, otherwise it uses the aforementioned method.
 </details>

 <details>